CapAI/ship-sim-gym/README.md

 `jupyter notebook notebooks`

 NOTE: It seems some of the code doesn't do to well in a notebook cell.
 If you prefer you can also run the scripts in train manually by calling them as modules.

+For example to run the stable-baselines PPO script do

+`python -m train.stable_baselines.ppo`

-For example to run the PPO trainer of RLLib do:
+To run the PPO trainer of RLLib do:

 `python -m train.rllib.ppo`

+Or the population based training schedule:

+`python -m train.rllib.pbt`

 ## Contributing

 Again feel free to discuss ideas or propose new features via the issues tab!

-If you have an idea for a feature, feel free to create your own feature branch:
+If you have an idea for a feature, feel free to create your own feature branch from dev:

-`git checkout -b feature/<feature_name>`
+`git checkout -b feature/<feature_name> dev`

 Once finished, you can do a pull request.